private-attribution/i-d/draft-thomson-ppm-prss.md

 : A similar PRF core is described in {{Section 6.2.2 of ?VDAF=I-D.irtf-cfrg-vdaf}}, based on the analysis in
   {{?GKWWY20=DOI.10.1007/978-3-030-56880-1_28}}.
-This version operates from a limited input domain that always results in the high bits being zero in all cases, making the difference between the two approaches negligible; these approaches consequently only differ in the position of the input bits.
+The function described in this document operates from a limited input domain that always results in the high bits being zero in all cases, making the difference between the two approaches negligible; these approaches consequently only differ in the placement of the input bits.

 # Randomness Usage Modes {#modes}